wwzll123/GeSite/README.md

 # GeSite
-The data and standalone program of GeSite
+The data and standalone program of GeSite.